timescale/docs/mst/logging-integrations.md

 # Logging integrations
-If you need to access logs for your services regularly, or if you need more detailed logging than Managed Service for Timescale can provide in the web console, you can connect your Managed Service for Timescale to a logging service such as Loggly.
+If you need to access logs for your services regularly, or if you need more detailed logging than Managed Service for TimescaleDB can provide in the web console, you can connect your Managed Service for TimescaleDB to a logging service such as Loggly.

 ## Create a Loggly service integration
-This section covers how to create a service integration to [SolarWinds Loggly][loggly-site] with Managed Service for Timescale.
+This section covers how to create a service integration to [SolarWinds Loggly][loggly-site] with Managed Service for TimescaleDB.

 <procedure>